sameer-goel/aws-machine-learning/03_Train_Model.md

 - Memory instance.

 - Example: what price to ask for a house or car or phone?
-    - CART Classification and Regression Tress based on Locaiotn, Age, Size, rooms, walk score, climate etc.
+    - CART Classification and Regression Tress based on Location, Age, Size, rooms, walk score, climate etc.

 Scenarios- Ranking on an e-commerce website, Fraud Detection